-Series 2017B Bonds at Par.
-The Series 2017B Bonds are subject to prior redemption at the option of the Board, in whole or in part (and if in part, in an Authorized Denomination), in such principal amounts and from such maturities as the Board shall determine, and within any maturity by lot, on any date on or after December 1, 2027, at the Redemption Price of par plus accrued interest thereon to the date fixed for redemption.
+Optional Redemption.
+The 2017 Bonds are subject to redemption prior to maturity at the option of the Board, as a whole, or in part (and if in part, in an Authorized Denomination), in such principal amounts and from such maturities as the Board shall determine, and within any maturity by lot, on April 1, 2027 and on any date thereafter, at a redemption price equal to the principal amount of the 2017 Bonds to be redeemed, plus accrued interest on the 2017 Bonds being redeemed to the date fixed for redemption.